ericclack/little-pythoner/doc/repl.rst

 The Python REPL
 ===============

-Try out Python using the REPL -- the read, evaluate, print loop.
+Try out Python using the REPL -- the Read, Evaluate, Print Loop.

 Open up a command prompt, or the Terminal app on a Mac and type: ::